collaborative-music-lab/NIME/Puredata/README.md

 Control/Command + Shift + L

+- How do i create an object?

+Make sure you are in edit mode, and then go to the 'put' menu.
+All of the available object types and their hot keys will be displayed.
+For a list of the available objects check the cheat sheet below, or right click the blank PD canvas and select 'help'.

 # PD resources
 1. The PD cheat sheet - overview of all available objects in vanilla; https://puredata.info/docs/tutorials/pd-refcard 2.FLOSS manual: http://write.flossmanuals.net/pure-data/introduction2/